$32.10-$39.77 hourly / $5,563.76-$6,892.52 monthly / $66,765.12-$82,710.24 annual

-Assists in providing a variety of specialized and confidential administrative assistance duties for members of the Board of Trustees and provides recording and transcribing support at the proceedings of the Board of Trustees and other meetings.
-Prepares the official minutes of Board of Trustees regular, special, and committee meetings.
+Assists in providing a variety of specialized and confidential administrative support duties for members of the Board of Trustees and provides recording and transcribing support at the proceedings of Board of Trustees and other meetings.
+Prepares the minutes of Board of Trustees regular, special, and committee meetings.

-Attends on-and off-site meetings of the Board of Trustees and its committees, records actions, and takes notes for use in preparing official minutes of Board of Trustees regular, special, and committee meetings.
+Attends meetings of the Board of Trustees and its committees throughout the District, records actions, and takes notes for use in preparing minutes of Board of Trustees regular, special, and committee meetings.

 Drafts and/or edits correspondence such as letters, memoranda, personal acknowledgements, routine reports, and other materials based on verbal instructions or upon own initiative using word processing, spreadsheet, and desktop publishing software.